tanhowseng/nctuLab3/README.md

 ![picture](qn7.png)

 8. Which forwarding rule is better?
 Why?<br />
 `controller.py` would be a better controller.
 This is because it utilises the bandwidths of all three switches.
-For `SimpleController.py` the full duplex data flow would
+For `SimpleController.py` the full duplex data flow would impede the speed of dataflow if data packets are coming from both sides at the same time.
+Since the switches and hosts share the same limited bandwidth that is link s1-s3, `controller.py` suffers from slower data transfer speeds.

 ---
 ## References